janaSunrise/wall-of-gif-solana/README.md

 npm install
 ```

-Once you're done, Ensure that you have the solana toolchain good to go.
-If you don't, there are instructions on How-to
+Once you're done, Ensure that you have the solana toolchain ready.
+If you don't, there are instructions on how-to do that
 in the section below.

 Now, you need to deploy your solana program.
 You can find the instructions in the section in the end of installation and